OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 Note: The SVG format explicitly allows ECMA script in almost all contexts, so it may not be possible to block all SVG XSS vectors completely.
 If SVG upload is required, we strongly recommend either serving these uploaded files as text/plain or using a separate user supplied content domain to prevent successful XSS from taking over the application.

-## V5.4 Memory, String and Unmanaged Code Requirements
+## V5.4 Memory, String, and Unmanaged Code Requirements

 The following requirements will only apply when the application uses a systems language or unmanaged code.